You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [05:35]

-Yes.
-And if it appears, you don't deny it either?
-Is that the point of practice?
-Well, I think what Dogen is saying is that buddha nature is always appearing, always here.
-Each and every being is buddha nature within our practice.
-Of course, sometimes we lose sight of it.
-But our practice is to return to that reality of interdependent origination.
+Yeah.
+But if it appears, you don't deny it either.
+Is that a point of practice?
+Well, I think what Dogen is saying is that Buddha nature is always appearing, always here.
+Each and every thing is Buddha nature within our practice.
+So, of course, sometimes we lose sight of it, but our practice is to return to that reality of interdependent destination.
 To me, sitting and working is not the same thing.
-Sitting and working.
+Sitting and walking.
 Yeah, it's different.
 And I would like to bring sitting to work.
 Yeah, me too.
-I mean, I think our daily activities, to me, is part of my Transcendent.
+And walking to heaven.
+I mean, I think our daily activities, to me, is part of monochromaticism.

 [10:02]

-So, preference is not always a bad thing, I think.
-Somehow we have to make a choice, this or that.
+So preference is not always a bad thing, I think.
+Somehow we have to make a choice with Doga.
 We have to say Wu or Mu, even though both are false statements.
-Somehow we have to make a choice of using Morioki this way or that way.
+Somehow we have to make choice using oriole this way or that way.
 And both are clinging.
-But somehow we can't eat without using some kind of form.
-Well, unless there is a relative circumstance, things evolve naturally as they come off.
-So the idea of living under those institutions is that You let the life flow right through.
+But somehow we can't eat oriole using some kind of form.
+Well, let's stay relaxed at the circumstance, things evolve naturally as they come on.
+So the idea of living under Dozen's tradition is that You let the light flow right through.
 And the outcome is to your best benefit.
 I think so.
-Well, I don't want to write that.
+Well, I don't want to work then.

 [15:35]

-And I would like a little bit firmer, a little bit cleaner.
-You do.
-I think that is why we practice.
-And sometimes we feel, you know, my practice works well.
-My way of life and my way of thinking, my way of making judgment become more, even a little bit more clear.
-And that is one, that is possible.
+I would like it a little bit firmer, a little bit cleaner.
+You too.
+I think that is probably practice.
+And sometimes we feel, you know, my practice works well, and my way of life and my way of thinking, my way of making judgment becomes a little bit more clear.
+And that is one that is possible.
 And sometimes I feel that way.
-But if that is a or for practice, then more often we experience opposite.
-If not for opposite, then it's not a practice or not.
+But if that is a purpose or a practice, then more often we experience opposite, even opposite.